 How Abstract API Handles Email Validation

-Abstract API addresses the core weaknesses of traditional methods through a comprehensive, multi-layered check.
+Abstract API addresses the core weaknesses of traditional methods through a comprehensive, multi-layer check.

-Once you are familiar with Abstract’s capabilities, it is simple to add its email validation API to your project.
+Once you're familiar with Abstract’s capabilities, you add its email validation API to your project with ease.

-- Create an Abstract account and copy your Email Validation API key from the dashboard.
+- Create an Abstract account and copy the Email Validation API key from the dashboard.

 - Add the key to your secret store, such as dotenv or AWS Secrets Manager.